mathwhiz1212/proxmox-notes/PfSense.md

 By default, the anti-Lockout Rule should be enabled, as well as default to any IPv4 and IPv6 rules.

-### GUEST1

-Click on GUEST1.
-We want to deny access to other subnets so the guests can't access them.

-Block, Source: GUEST1 Subnets, Destination: LAN subnets.
-Destination port range: any.

-Description: `Block traffic to LAN (172.20.0.0/16).`

-Block, Source: GUEST1 Subnets, Destination: WAN subnets, Destination Port Range: any.

-Description: `Block traffic to WAN (192.168.1.0/24).`

-And repeat for any other subnets you don't want the guest network to access.

-Disable allow any to IPv6 if it exists.

-Leave the allow to any IPv4 at the bottom.

 ## Troubleshooting

 Reboot the PfSense VM.
 If your network is broken, you may need to do this using the network switch that PfSense is plugged into.

 Depending on your VLAN configuration on that switch, you may need to figure out which port is a managmenet port (you documented that, right?)

 If you can ping an IP, but cannot otherwise access it, try checking your firewall rules in PfSense and your subnet mask on EVERYTHING.
 I've had misconfigured subnets on something in the chain mess up communication a few times recently.

+You will need to configure VLANs on your physical switch if you are using VLANs.
+If you haven't done this, do it.

 ## Dynamic DNS